ifgarces/IIS_servicios_base/docs/api/RVM.md

 For any call, if there are missing parameters (e.g. in the request query or body), the server will return a response with status 400 BAD REQUEST and a body with a `msg` explaining the reason of the invalid request.
 When a request triggers an exception in the server, its response will have status 500 and will have this body: `{msg: 'Internal Server Error'}`.

+Note: in the RVM, the owner(s) can be any kind of person: natural or not (enterprise) and chilean or not (for foreigners, the ID is a passport number, not a RUN).
+Approximately, 25% of the persons are enterprises (non-natural) and, from the natural ones, 10% are foreigners.
+The passport ID is a string starting with a "P" character, followed by numbers, e.g. "P01616026".
+The format for the RUT is exactly the same than the RUN, but it is possible to check if a national person is natural or not by querying the SRCEI (if it is not a valid RUN, then it is a RUT).

 | Annotation type | Description                  |
 | --------------- | ---------------------------- |
 | `"PN"`          | *Prenda*.                    |